thunder-engine/thunder-doc/reference/label.rst

 Label
 =====

-Inherited: :doc:`Widget<api_Widget>`
+Inherited: None

 .. _api_Label_description:

 Description
 -----------

-The Label component allows you to display a text in UI.
+The Label class is a graphical user interface (GUI) element that is used to display text within the application window.
+It is a fundamental component in UI design, providing a way to present information, instructions, or labels for other interactive elements like buttons or text fields.